-Gary Phillip Zola is the Executive Director of The Jacob Rader Marcus Center of the American Jewish Archives (AJA) and Professor of the American Jewish Experience at Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Cincinnati.
+Gary Phillip Zola is the Executive Director of The Jacob Rader Marcus Center of the American Jewish Archives (AJA) and Edward M. Ackerman Family Distinguished Professor of the American Jewish Experience and Reform Jewish History at Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Cincinnati, Ohio.
 The AJA is the world’s largest free-standing research center dedicated solely to the study of the American Jewish experience.
-He received both his rabbinic ordination (1982) and his Ph.D. in American Jewish History (1991) from HUC-JIR.
+He received both his rabbinical ordination (1982) and his Ph.D. in American Jewish History (1991) from HUC-JIR.
 Professor Zola became the AJA’s second director in 1998, succeeding his teacher and mentor, Professor Jacob Rader Marcus (1896-1995), the prodigious scholar who first defined the field of American Jewish history.
 It was Marcus who founded the AJA in 1947 and served as its director until his death in 1995.
 Under Professor Zola’s leadership, the AJA began a new phase in its development.
 Its renowned collection has grown and is housed in a world class complex of three interconnected structures including the Edwin A. Malloy Education Building.
 Zola’s interest in enlarging the public’s access to the AJA’s holdings has spurred dramatic growth in The Marcus Center’s programmatic activities, its website and online resources.
 Dr. Zola also serves as editor of The Marcus Center’s award-winning biannual publication, The American Jewish Archives Journal.

 Professor Zola is a historian of American Jewry who specializes in the development of American Reform Judaism.
 His published volumes include The Americanization of the Jewish Prayer Book and The Liturgical Development of Congregation Ahawath Chesed, New York City (New York: Central Synagogue, 2008); A Place of Our Own: The Rise of Reform Jewish Camping in America (co-edited with Michael M. Lorge and published by the University of Alabama Press, 2006); The Dynamics of American Jewish History: Jacob Rader Marcus’s Essays on American Jewry (Brandeis University Press, 2004); Women Rabbis: Exploration and Celebration (HUC-JIR Alumni Press, 1996) and Isaac Harby of Charleston (the University of Alabama Press, 1994), a major biographical study on the life of one of the founders of the first organized effort to reform Judaism in the United States of America.
 He is currently completing a new volume on Abraham Lincoln and the Jews as well as a Primary Source Reader on American Jewish history.
 In addition Zola has published several articles, monographs and book reviews and has lectured at several academic conferences and colloquia.